woossi0/suite/docs/usermanual/source/installation/mac/index.rst

    * Compressed dump files for every database backed up (:file:`<database>.dmp`)
    * SQL output of server roles

 #.
 The PostGIS data backup process is complete.
 You may now shut down the OpenGeo Suite 2.x.

 #.
 Back up your GeoServer data directory.
 This directory is located by default in :file:`/opt/opengeo/suite/data_dir`.
-To back up this directory, you can create an archive of it, or simply copy it to another location.
+To back up this directory, you can create an archive of it, or simply move/copy it to another location.

    .. code-block:: console

-      cp -r /opt/opengeo/suite/data_dir ~/data_dir_backup
+      sudo mv /opt/opengeo/suite/data_dir ~/suite_backup/

 #.
 Uninstall the OpenGeo Suite 2.x.
 (See :ref:`installation.osx.uninstall` below.)